johanpython67/password-generator-strength-analyzer/README.md

-# password-generator-strength-analyzer
+# password-generator-strength-analyzer (python)
-A simple python project that generates secure password and checks their strength
+A simple Python project that:
+- Generates a secure password based on length
+- Analyzes the strength using modern criteria (length, symbols, numbers, case) Created by: Johan
+For: Labmentix Internship Submission – June 2025